21 Questions to Ask Before Hiring a Conversion Rate Optimization (CRO) Agency

 If the team you are talking to gives you their “top tips” and “best practices,” but do not describe a structured process, you are talking to the wrong people.

-AB testing is only effective if it is based on a good hypothesis.
+AB testing is only effective if it is based on a strong hypothesis.
 However, businesses are sometimes encouraged to conduct extensive and unnecessary testing.

-Similarly, AB Testing software providers (AB Tasty, VWO, Optimizely) also offer their services in the form of “plans.”
+Similarly, AB testing providers (AB Tasty, VWO, Optimizely) also offer their services in the form of “plans.”
 It suits them because the more tests you perform, the longer you will be using their software.

 On its own, AB testing will not produce results.
 The important thing is to experiment with treatments that are likely to produce results.